SCCapstone/Mesosphere/Readme.md

 You should replace [User] and jdk-14.0.2 with the relevant files on your machine.
 You should also add these to your Path variable (Edit -> New).
 After following the gradle instructions, you should also add `C:\Gradle\gradle-6.8.3\bin` to your Path variable.

 ### Generating a debug apk
 For the use of Detox behavioral testing, a debug apk must be generated.
 Expo does not support this generation, so we'll have to do this locally.
 Alternatively, an (out-of-date) debug apk can be found at [link](https://github.com/SCCapstone/Mesosphere/releases/tag/v0.2).
-If you choose to install this, skip to the last section after this one.
+If you choose to install this, skip to the last section after completing this one.
 Clone the Mesosphere repository and cd into it.
 `git clone https://github.com/SCCapstone/Mesosphere.git`
 `cd .\Mesosphere\`
 `npm install --force`